RubyRubenstahl/artikcloud-ProxyHub/README.md

 ARTIK Cloud Proxy Hub application is a hub, which
  - discovers your local physical devices
- - creates virtual devices on ARTIK Cloud for them or link them to your exising virtual devices
+ - creates virtual devices on ARTIK Cloud for them or links them to your exising virtual devices
  - hosts multiple proxies, each of them proxies messages/Actions between ARTIK Cloud and one type of physical devices.

-You can use Proxy Hub repo in the three ways:
+You can use the Proxy Hub repo in the three ways:

 1. Use the Proxy Hub out of box.
 After [setting up](#setup--installation), follow the [Demo](#demo) section to add and play with devices existing in your local area.
-Directory `/proxies` lists the supported devices such as Philips Hue, Wemo, Zway et al.
+The `/proxies` directory lists the supported devices such as Philips Hue, Wemo, Zway et al.
 2. Extend this proxy hub by adding a [new proxy](#add-a-new-proxy).
 Then the hub can talk to more types of devices (not limited to the ones under `/proxies`).
 3. Use the code as an example to create your own proxy package that can be distributed to your end users.
 This way, the end user does not need to perform the steps as the developer in order to use the hub.